Selamkd/selamkd/README.md

 When I'm not coding, I will either be drawing/painting or playing video games, the latter of which inspired some of my projects.<br>
 <br>
-- 🔭 I’m currently working on: My first full-stack web app
+- 🔭 I’m currently working on: My portfolio
-- 🌱 I’m currently learning: Back-end Development
+- 🌱 I’m currently learning: Java
 <br>

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Selamkd&layout=compact)](https://github.com/anuraghazra/github-readme-stats)